joeltrew/BBCNews-React-Native/README.md

 To-do:
 - Internal article links
-- Additional news feeds  / Change topics
+- Select a news feed topic

 The app is currently iOS only, but I would like to expand to android in the future.